Pick Temple

-Lafayette Parker "Pick" Temple (January 20, 1911 - December 21 1991) was a cowboy folksinger who starred in The Pick Temple Giant Ranch television show from 1948 through 1961.
+Lafayette Parker "Pick" Temple (January 20, 1911 - December 21 1991) was an American cowboy folksinger who starred in The Pick Temple Giant Ranch television show from 1948 through 1961.

 Early life and career

 Temple was born and grew up in the Washington, D.C., area.

 Prior to his career in show business, Temple had been employed as an economic statistician in the Business Division of the U.S. Census Bureau for 20 years.

 He entered an amateur hour contest on WTTG in which he sang and won the competition.
 A television station executive saw his performance and asked if he could perform a children's cowboy show.

 The Pick Temple Giant Ranch TV show

 His children’s show featured his guitar playing and singing, puppet shows, cartoons, his pony Piccolo, and Lady, his Collie canine.
 Viewers sent postcards to Pick, hoping he might pick them as “Lucky rangers” to appear as guests on his show, sitting in the studio’s hayloft.
 Pick's opening greeting, "Heidi, Pardner!" was a tip of the hat to the Heidi Bakery, which was the bakery affiliated with the grocery chain.
 Children wishing to participate in the various games had to wave their hands wildly and shout "Heidi, Please!".
 The show aired on WMAL-TV, seven days per week, in the Washington, D. C. area and was sponsored by a local grocery store chain, Giant Food of Landover, Maryland.